Summary

 Influences

-HistorySungura originated around the 1950s when Congolese music bands like the Lipopo Jazz Band, OK Success, and the Real Sounds, moved to Zimbabwe due to the political instability in the Congo.
+HistorySungura originated in the 1950s when Congolese bands like Lipopo Jazz Band, OK Success, and the Real Sounds moved to Zimbabwe, driven by political instability in the Congo.

-Thanks to Zimbabwe’s strong economy and lack of apartheid, migration to Zimbabwe was popular amongst various Africans.
-Seeking to appeal to local audiences, these bands started singing in local Zimbabwean languages and playing Cuban cha-cha-cha, Congolese rumba, South African township jive, and Shona mbira music.
-At the same time, benga, the music of Congolese bands in Kenya, started to become popular in Zimbabwe, inspiring the emergence of bands like Kassongo (named after a popular Orchestra Super Mazembe song).
+With Zimbabwe’s strong economy and absence of apartheid, the country became a popular destination for African migrants.
+To appeal to local audiences, these bands began singing in Zimbabwean languages and played a mix of Cuban cha-cha-cha, Congolese rumba, South African township jive, and Shona mbira music.
+At the same time, benga music from Congolese bands in Kenya started gaining popularity in Zimbabwe, inspiring bands like Kassongo, named after a song by Orchestra Super Mazembe.

-This Kenyan influence is evident in naming the genre.
-Sungura means ‘rabbit’ in the Swahili language.
-In the 1970s, Sungura began to take proper shape with the rise of bands like Kassongo, Sungura Boys, The Marxist Brothers, The Vhuka Boys, Okavango Boys, and Devera Ngwena.
-But it wasn’t until the 1980s, when the genre became associated with Zimbabwe’s independence struggle, that Sungura rose to National prominence.
+The Kenyan influence is evident in the genre’s name, as "Sungura" means "rabbit" in Swahili.
+In the 1970s, Sungura started to take shape with the rise of bands like Kassongo, Sungura Boys, The Marxist Brothers, The Vhuka Boys, Okavango Boys, and Devera Ngwena.
+However, it wasn’t until the 1980s, during Zimbabwe’s independence struggle, that Sungura gained national prominence.
+Since Zimbabwe’s independence, Sungura has remained the most popular style of music in the country.

 Elements